Child support by country: New Zealand

 In New Zealand, the Child Support division of Inland Revenue manages the application for, collection and redistribution of child support.
 Liable parents are assessed using a formula assessment scheme that determines payment liability based on the liable person's income and family circumstances.
 Departures from the formula are permitted under special circumstances, such as hardship, financial assets, special needs or through parental agreements.
 Payments are compulsory, with a minimum payment required, irrespective of ability to pay, though prisoners and long term hospital patients can apply for exemptions.
 Application for child support can be made by any person responsible for caring for a child but is only required if a parent receives welfare payments for themselves and their children.
 Children qualify for child support while they are aged under 18 years and are dependent on a caregiver.

 Since July 2000, New Zealand and Australia have had a reciprocal agreement on child support.
 If the non-custodian parent lives in Australia, then Australia's Child Support Agency can collect child support and pursue debt collection on behalf of New Zealand's Inland Revenue Child Support, and vice versa.

+Norway

+Norway has a long history in its commitment to protecting children and was the first country to appoint a children's ombudsman in 1981, inspiring similar practices globally.
+The child protection service, Barnevernet, primarily focuses on working with families to resolve issues and keep children with their parents.
+However, there has been a significant increase in the number of children and young people taken into emergency care, rising by half between 2008 and 2013.

+South Africa

+Under South African law, both parents are obligated to provide financial maintenance for their children, regardless of marital status.
+The amount of maintenance is determined based on each parent's income and must be negotiated in accordance with the Maintenance Act 99 of 1998 and the Children's Act, 2005.
+Failure to meet these obligations is a criminal offense.
+In the event of a divorce, interim maintenance can be obtained to support the child until the divorce is finalized.
+Unmarried fathers have the right to maintenance responsibilities but may face challenges in accessing their children.